rkirk903/MCA-2024/README.md

 > **Task 2: Transcription**

+In this task i exported the WAV file from my original transcription from week 2 and imported it into Sonic Visualiser.
+Using sonic visualiser i created a polyphonic transcription.
+This allowed me to export this out of sonic visualiser and back into MuseScore as an example of a transcription of audio to notation transcription.
+Below i have attached my before trancription and then the transcription after
 ## My Transcription Before:
 <img src="https://github.com/user-attachments/assets/179994a2-6e3d-4873-9af7-a7f9b0e2f37e" alt="Piano Roll" width="300" height="400"><img src="https://github.com/user-attachments/assets/defc1613-a8c8-4d8e-b4a0-9c41bcaf01b1" alt="Piano Roll" width="300" height="400"><img src="https://github.com/user-attachments/assets/5094725a-9926-461b-9058-f457bd91af74" alt="Piano Roll" width="300" height="400">